-An option to leaving the top overhang is to remove it in the neck block and tailblock areas only.
+Trimming the soundboard overhang An option to leaving the top overhang is to remove it in the neck block and tail block areas only.
 This gives you an opportunity to re-check the squareness of the sides to the top in these areas during gluing.
 If you trim the overhang flush, then during gluing, you can butt the top and sides at each end until they are flush to ensure squareness.
-This way, the top fits the sides, neck block and tailblock accurately, and you can ensure that the body measures 20" from end-to-end.
+This way, the top fits the sides, neck block, and tail block accurately, and you can ensure that the body measures 20-1/16" from end to end.
 Using a 3/4" x 2" x 3" scrap wood caul and two cam clamps, gently dry-clamp the top to the neck block.
-Next (if necessary), pull the sides and tailblock into the body length pencil mark (look at the mark on the underside) and gently dry-clamp that end.
-Don't use excessive pressure, since the braces to be notched will be resting on the kerfed lining at this point.
-On the guitar's sides, use a white pencil to mark the end positions of the X-braces and the large shoulder brace.
-Remove the soundboard and trace the brace positions onto the kerfed linings with a straightedge, using the marks as reference points.
+Next (if necessary), pull the sides and tail block into the body length pencil mark (look at the mark on the underside) and gently dry-clamp that end.
+Don't use excessive pressure, since the tapered ends of the braces to be will be resting on the kerfed lining at this point.
+On the guitar's sides, use a white pencil to mark the end positions of the X-braces, the finger braces, the tone bars, and the large shoulder brace.
+Remove the soundboard, and trace the brace positions onto the kerfed linings with a straightedge, using the marks as reference points.
 For the X-braces, be sure to hold a long straightedge between the reference points at the proper angle shown in the blueprint.
-The positions of the tone bars should also be marked if you choose to notch them.
-The tone bars don't notch in as deep as the other braces, and only a slight filing will be needed.

-With a knife and/or file, remove wood from the linings and the sides in the penciled areas to accommodate the ends of the braces.
-These notches should taper toward the interior of the guitar to match the taper of the braces (pictured).
-When the notches are cut correctly, the top will fit into place and be ready for gluing.
+The positions of the tone bars, finger braces, and shoulder brace should also be marked.
+With a 1/4" wide file, remove wood from the linings in the penciled areas to accommodate the ends of the braces.
+These notches should taper from the center of the kerfed linings toward the interior of the guitar to match the taper of the braces (pictured).
+When the tapered notches are cut correctly, the top will fit into place and be ready for gluing.